sniclasj/milestone-one-2.0/README.md

 - The photo used on the landing/home page was taken from: (https://simplifaster.com/articles/weightlifting-progressions-tall-long-limbed-athletes/).
 - The icons used for the Pricing tiers and for the social media icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The video used on the Join Us page is from: (https://www.pexels.com/video/silhouette-of-friends-doing-high-five-8692158/)

+### Acknowledgements

+- I would like to thank my Code Institute mentor Tim Nelson for his support during the course of this project.